ARDLUI STATION LAYOUT

 Ardlui is one of several West Highland Line stations where trains use right-hand running through the crossing loop, a practice in existence since 1988 when Radio Electronic Token Block (RETB) signalling was introduced.
 This gives easier access to the sidings, still frequently used for track maintenance machines.

 The two pictures above illustrate the change.
-The left hand picture taken in August 1986, before RETB was introduced, shows the Southbound class 37 hauled train arriving in the traditional ‘UP’ side with the signalman and footplate crew getting ready to exchange the single line token.
-On the left platform is a special rail tour to Mallaig and it appears that the passengers, sheltering from the rain under the overhang of the signal box (now removed) are out stretching their legs as they wait for the service train to pass.
-A not uncommon occurrence today if one or other train is a few minutes behind time.
-The right hand picture shows the trains in February 2002, now passing to the right, after RETB was commissioned.
+The left hand picture shows the Southbound class 37-hauled train arriving in the traditional ‘UP’ side with the signalman and footplate crew getting ready to exchange the single line token.
+On the left platform is a rail tour to Mallaig with the passengers sheltering from the rain under the overhang of the signal box (now removed).
+The right hand picture shows the trains passing to the right, after RETB was commissioned.
 The southbound train has a dusting of snow collected further north, probably as it crossed Rannoch Moor.

 With RETB, it is also normal for trains to stop at stations so drivers can send and receive the electronic token for the single line ahead, communicating via radio with Banavie Signalling Centre.
-Ardlui has been a traditional crossing point ever since the line opened and today ScotRail services from both directions are frequently timetabled to pass here.
-However, the station is known as an Intermediate Token Exchange Point, meaning a driver is sometimes able to receive a long section token to pass through without stopping, if the train is not passing another one.
+Ardlui has been a traditional crossing point ever since the line opened and today ScotRail services are frequently timetabled to pass here.
+However, the station is known as an Intermediate Token Exchange Point, meaning a driver is sometimes able to receive a long section token to pass through without stopping.
 Long section tokens are also provided for drivers heading through Glen Douglas loop.

 The old goods yard loading platform still survives at Ardlui, as does the small, platform-mounted signal box, now in use as a waiting room.
-Semaphore signalling ruled until RETB arrived and the station hence became completely unstaffed.
 Sadly, the West Highland Railway ‘Swiss chalet’-style station building had to be demolished in the 1970s due to subsidence.

 The Glen Falloch Railway, promoted in 1887-8 but not pursued, was ostensibly a harmless branch connecting the Callander & Oban Railway with Ardlui and the Loch Lomond steamers.
 However, it was caught up in the machinations of the Caledonian Company and the North British, from which the West Highland Railway emerged two years later.
 In an unsuccessful attempt to block the West Highland, the Caledonian hastily re-activated the Glen Falloch scheme, for which plans were ready to hand.